cloudnativegeo/cloudnativegeo.org/content/blog/20240715-embracing-geo.md

++++
+date = "2024-07-11T00:13:12-07:00"
-# Embracing Geospatial as a Primary Data Type: A Call to Action for the Data Community
+title = "Embracing Geospatial as a Primary Data Type: A Call to Action for the Data Community" tags = [ "GeoParquet"
+]
+summary = "A call to action to go beyond GeoParquet to bring geospatial data types to the mainstream data world in Arrow, Parquet and Iceberg" author = "Chris Holmes & Javier de la Torre" author_url = "" author_title = ""
++++

 *By Chris Holmes and Javier de la Torre*